quaive/quaive.manual/en/workspaces/workspace_events/index.rst

 .. image::  ../images/events-calendar-4.png

 In the Quaive workspace calendar view - same as in the Quaive calendar app - you can switch between the calendar month, week or day view.
+Here you can see the calendar week view:

 .. image::  ../images/events-calendar-6.png

+And the calendar day view:

 .. image::  ../images/events-calendar-7.png